Last updated on May 21st, 2022

 Your child may qualify for Disability Living Allowance (up to age 16) and once 16, move on to Personal Independence Payments (PIP).
 More info on mygov.scot

-See also what I found out for England.
+See also what I found out for England as some of it applies to Scotland too.

 For further support in Scotland– and to get involved